Assumption College Samutprakarn: Montfort building

 Monfort building built in 1988.
-It consists of 7 storey including 7 classrooms on each floor.
+It consists of 7 stories including 7 classrooms on each floor.

+Used by grade 5 through 9 of the MLP program.

 Administrative building

 Administrative building was built simultaneously with Montfort building in 1988.
 It contains general offices of the school.
 The construction was completed in 1990.
 Both Administrative and Montfort building was blessed by Cardinal Michael Michai Kitbunchu and inaugurated by Princess Soamsawali, the senior consort and former wife of King Maha Vajiralongkorn.

 Louis Marie building

 Louis Marie building is a 4 storey-building completed in 1999.
 Its first and second floor used as a canteen.
 The third and fourth floor used as convention hall until 2006 when the third floor was remodelled for activities used and laboratories.

 Louis Chanel building

 Louis Chanel building is a 6 storey-building completed in 2007.
 It used for students from grade 1 through 3 who moved from St. Gabriel building and grade 4 from Montfort building.
 The building was blessed by Cardinal Michael Michai Kitbunchu and inaugurated by Princess Maha Chakri Sirindhorn.